 COVID-19 and 4IR in South Africa

 eCommerce has really shown its value.
 The ability to purchase online and have goods delivered has proved invaluable to enable social distancing.
 The demand in South Africa initially exceeded the capability and resources of companies offering this service.
-Many larger retail organisations have scrambled to improve and upgrade their ecommerce platforms as well as improved their delivery services.
+Many larger retail organisations have scrambled to improve and upgrade their eCommerce platforms as well as improve their delivery services.
 It is likely that many consumers will continue to use online shopping even after lockdown, as they have experienced its convenience, as well as the fact that the threat of COVID-19 will still be around for months to come.
-Many businesses who did not trade online have now found a way to be able to trade online and thus continued to service their customers.
+Many businesses that did not trade online have now found a way to be able to trade online and thus continued to serve their customers.

 There has been an increase in the use of 4IR technologies in health care, specifically around COVID-19.
 3D printing has been used by the University of Johannesburg to produce reusable surgical face shields to satisfy the increasing requirement for personal protective equipment for healthcare workers.
 Similarly, an AI programme has been developed that predicts with up to 80% accuracy which coronavirus patients will develop acute respiratory disease.
 Drones are being used to deliver medical supplies and robots to do deep cleansing.
 There are many examples of AI being utilised in the race to understand the virus and to find treatments and a vaccine.

 The pandemic has highlighted more than ever the deep inequalities in South Africa.
 Poor or non-existent physical infrastructure, not just in the rural areas but in suburbs around metropolitan areas make access to the Internet, difficult if not impossible.
 This results in employees who are willing to work from home being unable to do so, due to the lack of physical infrastructure in the area in which they live.